 DANCE-325 Advanced Ballet

-Fall.
+Spring.
 Credits: 2

 Course is for advanced dancers and will stress complex classical ballet technique combinations, concentrating on turns at the barre, turns in the big poses in the centre, and batterie in the allegro.
 Artistry, presentation, and musicality of dance will be incorporated, with the grande allegro serving as the focus of the class.
-The last half hour will be devoted to advanced pointe technique.

 B. Diewald

+Restrictions: This course is open to juniors and seniors

 Advisory: Advanced placement Notes: Repeatable for credit.

-Data Science (DATA)
+Data Science (DATA) DATA Courses

 DATA-113 Introduction to Data Science

 Fall and Spring.
 Credits: 4

 Data scientists answer questions with scientific and social relevance using statistical theory and computation.
 We will discuss elementary topics in statistics and learn how to write code (in Python) to visualize data and perform simulations.
 We will use these tools to answer questions about real data sets.
 We will also explore ethical issues faced by data scientists today.

 Applies to requirement(s): Math Sciences

 K. Mulder, L. Tupper

 DATA-225 Topics in Data Science:

 DATA-225AR Topics in Data Science 'Ethics and Artificial Intelligence' Spring.
 Credits: 4

 Artificially intelligent technologies are prominent features of modern life - as are ethical concerns about their programming and use.
 In this class we will use the tools of philosophy to explore and critically evaluate ethical issues raised by current and future AI technologies.
 Topics may include issues of privacy and transparency in online data collection, concerns about social justice in the use of algorithms in areas like hiring and criminal justice, and the goals of developing general versus special purpose AI.
-We will also look at ethics for AI: the nature of AI 'minds,' the possibility of creating more ethical AI systems, and when and if AIs themselves might deserve moral rights.
+We will also look at ethics for AI: the nature of AI 'minds', the possibility of creating more ethical AI systems, and when and if AIs themselves might deserve moral rights.

-Crosslisted as: PHIL-260AR

-Applies to requirement(s): Humanities Other Attribute(s): Writing-Intensive
+Crosslisted as: PHIL-260AR, EOS-299AR Applies to requirement(s): Humanities

 L. Sizer

 DATA-295 Independent Study

 Fall and Spring.
-Credits: 1 - 4 The department
+Credits: 1 - 4

+The department

 Instructor permission required.